TN 16 (10-16)

 In April 2010, we identified the Title II (Retirement, Survivors, and Disability Insurance (RSDI)) pre-2007 Class Members and sent them an informational notice explaining the pre-2007 relief.
 After releasing the notice, SSA forwarded the fugitive felon overpayment cases to the program service centers (PSCs) to cancel or remove any remaining fugitive felon overpayments for the pre-2007 period (i.e., January 1, 2005 – December 31, 2006).

-In addition, the informational notice informed Class Members that if they were in fugitive felon suspension on April 1, 2009, they may request reinstatement of monthly benefits.
-Protective filing retroactive to April 1, 2009, applies to the reinstatement of benefits (for a felony offense code on the active warrant other than 4901, 4902, 4999, 5011, 5012, 8101, or 8102) if the beneficiary contacts us within 6 months of the date of the pre-2007 informational notice.
+In addition, the informational notice informed Class Members that if they were in fugitive felon suspension on April 1, 2009, they could request reinstatement of monthly benefits.
+Protective filing retroactive to April 1, 2009, applied to the reinstatement of benefits (for a felony offense code on the active warrant other than 4901, 4902, 4999, 5011, 5012, 8101, or 8102) if the beneficiary contacted us within 6 months of the date on the pre-2007 informational notice.

-By September 2010, we plan to identify Title XVI (Supplemental Security Income (SSI)) pre-2007 Class Members and send them an informational notice explaining the pre-2007 relief.
-After releasing the notice, SSA will forward the SSI fugitive felon overpayment cases to the servicing field offices (FOs) to identify and then cancel or remove any remaining fugitive felon overpayments for the pre-2007 period (i.e., January 1, 2000 – December 31, 2006).
+In September 2010 and May 2011, we identified Title XVI (Supplemental Security Income (SSI)) pre-2007 Class Members and sent them an informational notice explaining the pre-2007 relief.
+After releasing the notice, SSA forwarded the SSI fugitive felon overpayment cases to the servicing field offices (FOs) to identify and then cancel or remove any remaining fugitive felon overpayments for the pre-2007 period (i.e., January 1, 2000 – December 31, 2006).

-In addition, the informational notice will inform Class Members that, if they were in fugitive felon suspension (N25) on April 1, 2009, or were denied benefits (and the felony offense code on the active warrant is other than 4901, 4902, 4999, 5011, 5012, 8101, or 8102), they may file a new application.
-If the recipient contacts us within 6 months of the date of the pre-2007 informational notice, we will establish a protective filing date retroactive to April 1, 2009.
+In addition, the informational notice informed Class Members that, if they were in fugitive felon suspension (N25) on April 1, 2009, or were denied benefits (and the felony offense code on the active warrant is other than 4901, 4902, 4999, 5011, 5012, 8101, or 8102), they could file a new application.
+If the recipient contacted us within 6 months on the date of the pre-2007 informational notice, we established a protective filing date retroactive to April 1, 2009.

 D. Location of the Master Control List of Martinez Class Members

-We will use the following Court Case Identifiers (CCID) to indicate the category or categories of Martinez relief to which a class member is potentially eligible.
+We used the following Court Case Identifiers (CCID) to indicate the category or categories of Martinez relief to which a class member is potentially eligible.
 The CCID indicates which informational notice(s) we sent to the class member: